PlumCantaloupe/circlesxr/README.md

   <!-- make sure the object is also interactive -->
   <a-entity circles-pickup-object="animate:false;" circles-interactive-object="type:highlight;"></a-entity>
   ```
 - [circles-pickup-networked](https://github.com/PlumCantaloupe/circlesxr/blob/main/src/components/circles-pickup-object.js): **_[ Experimental ]_** This component allows the _circles-pickup-object_ to be shared with other connected clients.
-It also attempts to handle cases of when clients disconnecting.
+It also attempts to handle cases of when clients disconnecting, and remove the duplication of networked object basic networked-aframe objects have.

+  _NOTE!!: ALl circles-networked objects require an element id_

   | Property           | Type            | Description                                               | Default Value        |
   |--------------------|-----------------|-----------------------------------------------------------|----------------------|